coinbase/solidity-style-guide/README.md

 ## Why?

 We should be as specific and thorough as possible when defining our style, testing, and development practices.
 Any time we save not having to debate these things on pull requests is productive time that can go into other discussion and review.
+Following the style guide is evidence of care.

 ## 1. Style

-### A. Unless an exception is specifically noted, we follow the [Solidity Style Guide](https://docs.soliditylang.org/en/latest/style-guide.html).
+### A. Unless an exception or addition is specifically noted, we follow the [Solidity Style Guide](https://docs.soliditylang.org/en/latest/style-guide.html).

 ### B. Exceptions